ashutoshSnj/User_Management_Service/README.md

 Initially, these modules were independent.

 ## 2️⃣ One-to-One Relation Establishment
-Then, we established a one-to-one relation between User and UserProfile.
+Then,  established a one-to-one relation between User and UserProfile.

 **User entity**:
 ```typescript